markcmurphy/devdocs-portal/Coupons.md

 </div>

 ## Coupons (V2)
-Category or product discounts that can be applied to orders for customers who enter a given code at checkout.
+A coupon is a category or product discounts that can be applied to orders for customers who enter a given code at checkout.

 Only one coupon can be used per order.